For details of how to claim any of the new account offers listed below read our free bets for golf betting guide here!

-The Genesis Open closes the 2019 West Coast swing and sees the strongest elite field of the year so far arriving in Los Angeles.
-Defending champion Bubba Watson, Dustin Johnson, Justin Thomas, Bryson DeChambeau, Xander Schauffele, Jon Rahm, Rory McIlroy, Tony Finau, Tommy Fleetwood, Marc Leishman, Patrick Cantlay, Jordan Spieth - the stars just keep coming.
-With the Genesis Open now organised by TGR Live (Tiger Woods Foundation), it's also no surprise to see Tiger Woods in the field after a strong enough Torrey Pines outing 2 weeks ago.
+The Genesis Open closes the 2018 West Coast swing and sees a strong field arriving in Los Angeles.
+Defending champion Dustin Johnson, Jordan Spieth, Rory McIlroy and Justin Thomas headline.
+With the Genesis Open now organised by TGR Live (Tiger Woods Foundation), it’s also no surprise to see Tiger Woods in the field after an impressive Torrey Pines outing 2 weeks ago.
+The field also includes a rash of European Tour players with Tommy Fleetwood, Alex Noren, Hao-tong Li and 2017 runner-up Thomas Pieters all in Los Angeles.

 Course Guide: Riviera is a stretching 7,322 yard, 35-36 Par 71 old-style golf course.
-Nicknamed 'Hogan's Alley', it's a classical course which features tight, tree-lined uneven fairways, plus fast green complexes that average 5,000 square feet and feature plenty of surrounding run-off areas for overly aggressive or wayward approach shots.
-The course itself favours longer hitters, where finding fairways is extremely difficult - although the penalty tends to be the danger of blocked approach shots rather than thick, lush rough.
+Nicknamed ‘Hogan’s Alley’, it’s a classical course which features tight, tree-lined uneven fairways, plus fast green complexes that average 5,000 square feet and feature plenty of surrounding run-off areas for overly aggressive or wayward approach shots.
+The course itself favours neither longer or shorter hitters, but finding fairways is extremely difficult – although the penalty tends to be the danger of blocked approach shots rather than thick, lush rough.
 The course features some of the deepest bunkers on Tour and fairway positioning is key as approach shots can be blocked by trees.
-Every season Riviera plays as one of the hardest courses to hit greens (Toughest in 2018) and putting is difficult especially from 10 feet and in on the fast Bentgrass Poa Annua mix greens - indeed it ranked as 4th most difficult 12 months ago in that respect.
+Every season Riviera plays as one of the hardest courses to hit greens (5th toughest last term) and putting is difficult especially from 10 feet and in on the fast Bentgrass Poa Annua mix greens – indeed it ranked as most difficult on the 2015 PGA Tour and 7th last season in that respect.

 Fairway Widths (yards): Below are the fairway widths for Riviera Country Club and how they compare to recent courses on Tour: